iamshreyashjain/reduxlearn/README.md

 });

 // Auto-generated hooks
-export const {
+export const {useLoginMutation, useRegisterMutation,useLogoutMutation}= authApi;
-  useLoginMutation,
-  useRegisterMutation,
-  useLogoutMutation,
-} = authApi;

 Now in your components, you can call: const [register, { isLoading }] = useRegisterMutation();